Deltares/Veiligheidsrendement/docs/CONTRIBUTING.md

 - a variable,

 Code formatting happens in its majority with a [Github workflow](../.github/workflows/normalize_code.yml)  which is enforced after each succesful [pull-request merge](#approving-and-merging-a-pull-request) to `main`.
-This can be at any time locally done running the line: `poetry run isort . && poetry run black`.
+This can be at any time locally done running the line: `poetry run isort . && poetry run black .`.

 Our own agreements for `vrtool` code standards are as follows and will be looked up during a pull-request review:

 ### Naming conventions

 In general we use the following standards:
 - [PascalCase](https://en.wiktionary.org/wiki/Pascal_case#English), for class names.
 - [snake_case](https://en.wikipedia.org/wiki/Snake_case), for the rest.

 Although in Python 'private' and 'public' is a vague definition, we often use the underscore symbol `_` to refer to objects that are not meant to be used outside the context where they were defined.
 For instance:

 - We underscore method's names when they are not meant to be used outisde their container class.
 - In addition, we underscore the variables defined within a method to (visually) differenciate them from the input arguments (parameters):
     ```python